2012 12 Hours of Sebring: Sunset to finish

 In the final hour, Simon Pagenaud experienced a refueling valve failure due to a loose buckeye during a pit stop, and a failed swap to another valve resulted in a fuel leak, forcing the No. 6 Muscle Milk car to retire.
 Sarrazin's Starworks LMP2 HPD car advanced to third overall after he and Barbosa raced nose-to-tail for the final two hours, exchanging the LMP2 lead several times.
 Sarrazin passed Barbosa after the final round of pit stops and began to draw away as Barbosa was slower on the soft compound tires.
 Bernhard's No. 3 Audi was a lap behind the sister No. 2 car when he collided with a GTC-class Porsche, necessitating a pit lane rear end change.
 Lamy's No. 50 Larbre Corvette lost the LMGTE Am lead when its driveshaft failed and the car stopped on track with 16 minutes remaining, advancing Ruberti's No. 88 Felbermayr-Proton Porsche to first place, which he held to the finish.
 Pit stops changed the GT order, making it a duel between BMW and Ferrari.
-Beretta's 71 AF Corse Ferrari and Hand's 56 RLL Berrari traded the class lead in the preceding laps until Bruni's sister No. 51 Ferrari bumped Hand in an attempt to unlap himself at turn three on the final lap and spun him off the track.
+Beretta's 71 AF Corse Ferrari and Hand's 56 RLL BMW traded the class lead in the preceding laps until Bruni's sister No. 51 Ferrari bumped Hand in an attempt to unlap himself at turn three on the final lap and spun him off the track.
 Beretta suffered a puncture after spinning in avoidance of the incident.
 Hand regained control of his car and overtook Beretta, believing the latter had hit him.

 Unhindered since the second half of the event, the No. 1 Audi completed 325 laps, leading all but 66 laps to secure McNish's fourth Sebring victory, Capello's fifth, Kristensen's sixth, and Audi's tenth, four laps ahead of Bernhard's No. 3 car in the R18 TDI's final race.
 The No. 16 Pescarolo in sixth overall was untroubled and completed the LMP1 class podium.
 Dyson Racing won ALMS P1 as the category's sole classified finisher, finishing eighth overall.
 Starworks' HPD LMP2 car won the class and finished third overall, with a 32-second lead over the highest-placed ALMS P2 entry, Level 5's No. 055 car, in their third Sebring category win when most LMP1 privateer entrants had trouble.
 CORE's No. 6 Oreca FLM09 car took their first PC Sebring win by one lap over the PR1 car.
 Hand recovered to claim RLL's second consecutive Sebring GT victory by 1.740 seconds over Magnussen's No. 03 Corvette.
 Beretta's No. 71 AF Corse Ferrari fell behind Magnussen by slowing following his final lap spin but won in WEC LMGTE Pro and was third overall in GT.
 Felbermayr-Proton won the WEC's LMGTE Am class by one lap over the No. 70 Larbre Corvette.
 AJR took their eighth Sebring class win and second in succession in GTC with the No. 023 car a lap ahead of the sister No. 022 entry.